gruntwork-io/docs/docs/reference/services/security/open-vpn.md

 <a name="domain_name" className="snap-top"></a>

 * [**`domain_name`**](#domain_name) &mdash; The domain name to use for the OpenVPN server.
 Only used if [`create_route53_entry`](#create_route53_entry) is true.
 If null, set to [`&lt;NAME>.&lt;BASE_DOMAIN_NAME`](#&lt;NAME>.&lt;BASE_DOMAIN_NAME)>.

+<a name="ebs_optimized" className="snap-top"></a>

+* [**`ebs_optimized`**](#ebs_optimized) &mdash; If true, the launched EC2 instance will be EBS-optimized.
+Note that for most instance types, EBS optimization does not incur additional cost, and that many newer EC2 instance types have EBS optimization enabled by default.
+However, if you are running previous generation instances, there may be an additional cost per hour to run your instances with EBS optimization enabled.
+Please see: [`https://aws.amazon.com/ec2/pricing/on-demand/#EBS-Optimized_Instances`](#https://aws.amazon.com/ec2/pricing/on-demand/#EBS-Optimized_Instances)

 <a name="enable_cloudwatch_alarms" className="snap-top"></a>